xgp/sql2java/README.md

 - Add an interface for a cache providing a few convenience methods on top of a *Manager: T get(Id), List<T> get(List<Id>), List<T> get(Key).
 Add optional runtime library with cache implementations.
 - The CodeWriter and Database classes are messy and fragile.
 Port to use SchemaCrawler <http://schemacrawler.sourceforge.net/>.
 Also look at jOOQ <http://www.jooq.org/> and see what they're doing.
 - Do something with foreign key mappings that is sane against bad definitions.
-- Do something better with compound primary keys.
+- Do something better with compound primary keys (despite thinking they're a bad design decision).
 - Move the properties defined in the file into the Maven plugin definition.
 Allow a list of tables to be specified for generation.

 ### Using: ###